knpuniversity/stripe/knpu/ep2-subscriptions/payment-failed-webhook.md

 `Subscription` from the database by using our `findSubscription()` method.
 Then, add `$user = $subscription->getUser()`.

-I like this webhook - it was easy!
+I like this webhook - it's easy!
 And actually, we're done with webhooks!
-Oh, except for preventing replay attacks... which is painless.
+Except for preventing replay attacks... which is important, but painless.